foundation/supercollider/README.md

 #### adapter(use, methods)

 Adds a custom adapter.
-Refer to the documentation for for `adapter()` farther up the page.
+Refer to the documentation for `adapter()` farther up the page.

 ## Custom Adapters